Skip to content

 There is an RFC discussing this: rust-lang/rfcs#2699.

 @Mark-Simulacrum Mark-Simulacrum added I-nominated T-lang Relevant to the language team, which will review and decide on the PR/issue.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature. labels Feb 28, 2019
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC labels Feb 28, 2019

 Mark-Simulacrum added a commit to Mark-Simulacrum/rust that referenced this issue Feb 28, 2019